hubecker/lvm-openstack-adapters/README.md

 ##Code structure in github repository

 The top level contains the following directories:
-StorageManagerOpenstack         :  contains java sources for the Openstack storage manager adapter and a pom.xml to build the war file
-VirtualizationManagerOpenstack: contains java sources for the Openstack virtualization manager adapter and a pom.xml to build the war file
+LVMAdapters:  contains java sources for the Openstack storage manager virtualization manager adapters and a pom.xml to build the war file
-VirtualizationAPIs: contains 3 API jar files required by adapters above
-LVMAdaptersApp: App project, contains a pom.xml that builds the deployable ear file containing the above war files and some SAP specific files
+LVMAdaptersApp: App project, contains a pom.xml that builds the deployable ear file containing the above war file and some SAP specific files

 Note: To make modifications to the code in eclipse, first generate the eclipse files: